mirhampt/sweeper-dotnet/README.md

 I don't know C# or dotnet well--I'm sure I made plenty of more-awkward-than-necessary decisions (those for loops in SweeperGame).
 Given the time, I might come back and refactor when I'm curious to learn more.

+Remove bootstrap.
+It's included with the default project skeleton for Blazor and is certainly not needed for this project.

 Also, I crammed everything into one Blazor component.
 I'd like to come back and rework it into a better hierarchy as I would with React.